Conus dedonderi

 Conus dedonderi is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
-They are capable of "stinging" humans.
+They are capable of stinging humans.

+Classification and Nomenclature

+Conus dedonderi was originally described as Rolaniconus dedonderi by Goethaels and Monsecour in 2013.
+It is now classified under the genus Conus, specifically within the subgenus Strategoconus.

 Description

 The shell of C. Dedonderi is a small, white, rigid, cone like shape which can vary between 14mm to 20mm in length.

 Distribution

 This marine species occurs off the Southern Philippines.